ibm-cloud-docs/watsonx-code-assistant/cloud-setup-a.md

 [Standard plan]{: tag-purple}

- If you purchased a [{{site.data.keyword.wcaal_short}} Standard plan](/docs/watsonx-code-assistant?topic=watsonx-code-assistant-ansible-pricing#standard-plan), you can tune the IBM base code model with your own data so that it generates code suggestions that are customized for your organizational context.
+ If you purchased a [Standard plan](/docs/watsonx-code-assistant?topic=watsonx-code-assistant-ansible-pricing#standard-plan), you can tune the IBM base code model with your own data so that it generates code suggestions that are customized for your organizational context.
 All your assets are stored in a project, including your uploaded data and tuned models.
 After you create a project, you can work with data and other resources to tune models.

-1. On the resource page for your {{site.data.keyword.wca_short}} instance, click the navigation menu icon and select **Projects**.
+1. On the resource page for your instance, click the navigation menu icon and select **Projects**.
 1. Click **New project**.
 1. Select **Create an empty project**
 1. Specify a meaningful **Name** and **Description** for your project so you can easily identify it.

    Optionally, select control options:
-   * **Mark as sensitive** prevents data from being moved out of the project.
+   - **Mark as sensitive** prevents data from being moved out of the project.
-   * **Allow reporting on asset metadata** allows system tools (like Reporting) to access and store metadata on assets in this project in an external database.
+   - **Allow reporting on asset metadata** allows system tools (like Reporting) to access and store metadata on assets in this project in an external database.
 1. Click **Create**.

 You're now ready to create a tuning experiment to tune the IBM base code model with your own data.
-For more information, see [Tuning the IBM base code model for {{site.data.keyword.wcaal_full_notm}}](/docs/watsonx-code-assistant?topic=watsonx-code-assistant-tutorial-tune-ansible).
+For more information, see [Tuning the IBM base code model for {{site.data.keyword.wcaal_short}}](/docs/watsonx-code-assistant?topic=watsonx-code-assistant-tutorial-tune-ansible).

 ## Next steps
 {: #next_steps}